 After graduating from Mills College in Oakland, California, I became a birth and postpartum doula.
 I have since attended hundreds of births at home, in birth centers, and in hospitals.
 My midwifery training began with a formal apprenticeship with local midwife, Rosanna Davis, followed by an internship and residency at Casa de Nacimiento, a bustling birth center in El Paso, Texas.
 I completed the academic program at National Midwifery Institute and received my midwifery license from the Medical Board of California in 2010.
 I am also a Certified Professional Midwife through the North American Registry of Midwives.
 I have been a volunteer leader with La Leche League since 2016 and I became an International Board Certified Lactation Consultant in 2019.

 I am the mother of two daughters, both born at home in San Leandro.
-The challenges I faced while pregnant, birthing, and postpartum with my own children were deep and humbling, and ultimately made me a better midwife.
-I take pride in providing clinically competent care with compassion, patience, and a true understanding that motherhood can be more difficult (and rewarding) than anyone would expect.
-I could not live and work as a midwife without the support of my entire family, including my husband of 14 years, Louis, and our daughters, with whom we attempt to speak conversational Spanish and Dutch.
+The challenges I faced while pregnant, birthing, and postpartum with my own children were deep, humbling, and ultimately made me a better midwife and lactation consultant.
+I take pride in providing clinically competent care with compassion, patience, and with a true understanding that parenting can be more difficult (and rewarding) than anyone would expect.
+My husband, Louis, has been my greatest source of strength and support and it is because of him that I have been able to follow my passions.